SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Preparation

 Think through the steps before you act and get help if you need it.
-If the patient is not able to stand, take small steps, and support their body weight, you should get help.
+If the person is not able to stand, take small steps, and support their body weight, you should get help.

 The following steps should be followed:

-• Explain the steps to the patient.
+• Explain the steps to the person.

 • Park the wheelchair next to the bed, parallel or at a slight angle.